tributech-solutions/tributech-docs/docs/tributech_node/overview.md

 ---

 # Tributech Node
-The Tributech Node is the central layer of our Tributech Platform where every data will be collected, verified from our Tributech Agents.
+The Tributech Node is the central layer of our Tributech Platform where every data will be collected, secured by our Tributech Agents.
 Additionally it will provide functionality to configure and execute commands to the given Tributech Agents.

 It also serves as middleware Layer for external apps which might read the available data to provide customized user experience.